300 hour yoga therapy training

 As a complete professional program, students are prepared to design and teach therapeutic Yoga for groups and individuals with specific needs or health challenges.
 Students develop knowledge and understanding of the philosophy, theory, process, and application of Yoga therapy using the Integrative Yoga Therapy model, based on the Five Koshas.

-Duration: Six Months (12th February– till the 25th July 2019).
-Classes will be on Tuesdays and Thursdays from 1030am till 130pm / and on 5 Saturdays in June and July from 11am till 1:30pm
+Duration: Nine Months (25th February– till the 18 October 2020).
+Classes will be on Tuesdays and Thursdays from 1030am till 130pm / and on 6 Saturdays in June and July from 11am till 1:30pm.
+The weekly classes will end on the 27th August)

-Investment: R18 500 which can be paid off in monthly instalments over the 6-month period.
+Investment: R19 500 which can be paid off in monthly instalments over the 9-month period.

-A deposit of R5000.00 secures you spot on the course (please note this is non-refundable if you cancel your attendance before the course begins).
+A deposit of R5500.00 secures you spot on the course (please note this is non-refundable if you cancel your attendance before the course begins).

 Longer terms (than 6 months) can be arranged if needed but will incur a small monthly administration fee.